status-im/specs/docs/stable/5-secure-transport.md

 ### Sending messages to a paired group

 When sending a message, the peer will send a message to other `installation-id` that they have seen.
-The number of devices is capped to 3, ordered by last activity.
+The node caps the number of devices to 3, ordered by last activity.
-Messages are sent using pairwise encryption, including their own devices.
+The node sends messages using pairwise encryption, including their own devices.

 ### Account recovery